General Guidelines for Fellowships

 - Applicants (except those applying for a Summer Fellowship) should be a member of a FEBS Constituent Society.

-- Applications from senior scientists and from scientists working for commercial companies will not be considered.
+- Applications from senior scientists and/or from scientists working for commercial companies will not be considered.

 - FEBS Fellowships and Scholarships may not be used to complement, or as an extension to, another fellowship or scholarship.
 Applicants should state whether applications have been submitted to other funding bodies for the same project and whether any other fellowships have been received towards the same visit.